Foundations of geometric approximate group theory: Convex-cocompact quasi-actions and conical limit points

 In particular, given a proper qiqac of an approximate group $(\Lambda, \Lambda^\infty)$ with unbounded orbits, we can consider the weak hull $\mathfrak{H}(\cL(\Lambda))$ of the limit set.
 This weak hull is not quite invariant under $\Lambda^\infty$, but it is ``quasi-invariant'' under $\Lambda$.
-This is enough to define a ``restricted qiqac'' of $\Lambda$ on $\mathfrak{H}(\cL(\Lambda))$, and we say that the qiqac is \emph{convex cocompact} if this restricted qiqac is cobounded. \end{remark} We then have the following characterization (see Corollary \ref{thm:quasi-convex equiv to cocompact}); in the group case, this reduces to a classical result of Swenson \cite{Swenson}. \begin{theorem}[Convex cocompact qiqacs] A proper qiqac of an infinite approximate group $(\Lambda, \Lambda^\infty)$ on a proper geodesic hyperbolic space $X$ is convex cocompact if and only if it is has quasi-convex quasi-orbits.
-In this case, all limit points of the qiqac are conical. \end{theorem}
+This is enough to define a ``restricted qiqac'' of $\Lambda$ on $\mathfrak{H}(\cL(\Lambda))$, and we say that the qiqac is \emph{convex cocompact} if this restricted qiqac is cobounded. \end{remark} We then have the following characterization (see Corollary \ref{thm:quasi-convex equiv to cocompact}); in the group case, this reduces to a classical result of Swenson \cite{Swenson}. \begin{theorem}[Convex cocompact qiqacs] A proper qiqac of an infinite approximate group $(\Lambda, \Lambda^\infty)$ on a proper geodesic hyperbolic space $X$ is convex cocompact if and only if it has quasi-convex quasi-orbits.
+In this case, all limit points of the qiqac are conical. \end{theorem} This theorem readily implies that quasi-convex approximate subgroups of hyperbolic groups are syndetic in, hence quasi-isometric to the ambient group (see Corollary \ref{Rigidity0}), which makes it hard to use hyperbolicity of the ambient group to establish hyperbolicity of an approximate group.